 This is another nice spot.
 There are picnic tables, a small playground and waterfront eateries overlooking Forsters Bay.
 The park plays host to the Narooma Oyster Festival each April/May.
 You can also hire kayaks from here to go out and explore the bay.
 For a fantastic food experience check out Quarterdeck complete with Tiki Bar, grill, live music and super relaxed vibe.
 Definitely book if you are thinking of dropping in.

 There is a great shared use path that runs between Narooma and Dalmeny that is perfect for a bike ride.
-We hired E-bikes from South Bound Escapes to enjoy the views along Mill Bay, Kianga Beach, Duesbury Beach and Yabbara Point.
-The Duesbury Lookout is a great spot to take in the scenery and a good whale watching spot too.
+We hired E-bikes from Southbound Escapes to enjoy the views along Mill Bay, Kianga Beach, Duesbury Beach and Yabbara Point.
+The Duesbury Lookout is a great spot to take in the scenery and do some whale watching.
 See more about our E-bike ride here.

 Whether you want an easy to get to fishing spot or just somewhere to relax and watch the boats and seals and stingrays cruise by, this is it.
 There is a grassed reserve nearby with a picnic area and a walkway/bike path that takes you into town.
 The wharf is also the departure point for Montague Island and whale watching cruises.
 We loved sitting around here and watching the rays come and go and pelicans cruise by.
 It is an interesting and relaxing spot.